sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 4. **Identify content categorisation and genre insights** - Examine genre distribution, popularity trends, and content classification patterns for strategic content acquisition and recommendation system enhancement.

+## User Stories

+The Netflix Content Analysis project serves multiple stakeholder groups with distinct analytical needs and objectives:

+### Executive Leadership
+- **As a Chief Content Officer**, I want to understand global content acquisition trends so that I can make strategic decisions about budget allocation and content investment priorities.
+- **As a Regional Director**, I want to see content distribution by country so that I can identify market gaps and expansion opportunities in underrepresented regions.
+- **As a VP of Strategy**, I want to analyze content type trends (Movies vs TV Shows) so that I can align our content portfolio with viewer preferences and industry shifts.

+### Content Acquisition Team
+- **As a Content Acquisition Manager**, I want to see the most popular genres so that I can prioritize negotiations with content creators in high-demand categories.
+- **As a Market Analyst**, I want to understand movie duration preferences so that I can provide guidance on optimal content length for acquisitions.
+- **As a Content Strategist**, I want to identify content rating distributions so that I can ensure balanced portfolio coverage across different audience segments.

+### Data Science & Analytics Team
+- **As a Data Scientist**, I want to access machine learning predictions for content classification so that I can automate content categorization processes.
+- **As a Business Analyst**, I want to validate statistical hypotheses about content trends so that I can provide evidence-based recommendations to stakeholders.
+- **As an Analytics Engineer**, I want to understand feature importance in content prediction models so that I can optimize data collection and processing pipelines.

+### Product & Recommendation Teams
+- **As a Recommendation Algorithm Developer**, I want to understand genre popularity patterns so that I can improve content suggestion accuracy for users.
+- **As a Product Manager**, I want to see temporal content trends so that I can plan feature releases aligned with content availability patterns.
+- **As a UX Researcher**, I want to analyze content characteristics so that I can design better content discovery interfaces.

+### International Operations
+- **As an International Expansion Manager**, I want to see country-wise content distribution so that I can develop localization strategies for new markets.
+- **As a Regional Content Manager**, I want to understand local vs international content ratios so that I can balance global appeal with regional preferences.

+### User Acceptance Criteria
+- **Dashboard Performance**: All visualizations load within 3 seconds for optimal user experience
+- **Data Accuracy**: Statistical analyses include confidence intervals and significance testing for reliable insights
+- **Interactive Functionality**: Users can filter by date ranges, countries, and content types for customized analysis
+- **Export Capability**: Key insights and data can be exported for presentations and further analysis
+- **Mobile Responsiveness**: Dashboard accessible on various devices for on-the-go decision making

 ## Hypothesis and How to Validate

 To support the business objectives outlined above, the following testable hypotheses were developed and validated through statistical analysis: